Implementation Assistance Application for Nondestructive Testing for Concrete Bridge Decks (R06A)

 For example, if your agency submits six applications; one application for each product (C01, R11, R01B, R05, R15B, and R21), your agency must rank each application in priority order from 1 to 6, with 1 as the highest priority and 6 as the lowest priority.
 For your convenience, you will find a box later in this application to designate the priority ranking.
 FHWA and AASHTO will take into consideration the agency’s rankings when reviewing and evaluating the applications for implementation assistance.
 Your priority ranking should be expressed as "X of Y," as in "1 of 6."

 Available Implementation Assistance

-Up to $100,000 in the form of direct funding and/or technical assistance for implementation activities.
+Up to $30,000 in the form of direct funding for implementation activities.